Destigmatization and Legitimization of Cannabis Consumption

 Social Marketing and Sustainability

-In recent years, my teaching and research interests have moved towards sustainability marketing and social marketing.
+In recent years, my teaching and research interests have moved towards sustainable marketing and social marketing.
 I am studying ecovillages, whose members live in intentional communities striving to practice and promote sustainable lifestyles.
 Situated in the margins of mainstream societies, both figuratively and literally, ecovillages pose alternative modes of living and consuming with often utopian undertones.

 - Üçok Hughes, M. & McConnell, W. (2016, August).
 Alternative Lifestyles for a Sustainable Future: Issues, Dilemmas and Paradoxes of Ecovillages.
 Paper presented at International Society for Markets and Development Conference, Lima, Peru.